indieweb/wordpress-micropub/readme.txt

 == Authentication and authorization ==

 For reasons of security it is recommended that you only use this plugin on sites that implement HTTPS.

-Supports the full OAuth2/IndieAuth authentication and authorization flow.
-Defaults to IndieAuth.com.
-Custom auth and token endpoints can be used by overriding the `MICROPUB_AUTHENTICATION_ENDPOINT` and `MICROPUB_TOKEN_ENDPOINT` endpoints or by setting the options `indieauth_authorization_endpoint` and `indieauth_token_endpoint`.

-If you want to use your own site as an IndieAuth endpoint, you can activate the IndieAuth plugin which is recommended but not required.
-You can disable the authentication in favor of an alternative plugin.
-This can be done by removing the loading of the auth flow or setting MICROPUB_LOCAL_AUTH to 1.

-`remove_action( 'plugins_loaded', 'load_micropub_auth', 20 );`

-If the token's `me` value matches a WordPress user's or author post URL, that user will be used.
-If there is only one site author that will be matched otherwise.
+Authentication is not built into this plugin.

+In order to use this, the IndieAuth plugin is required.
+Other plugins may be written in future as alternatives and will be noted if they exist.

 == Installation ==

-Install from the WordPress plugin directory.
+Install the IndieAuth plugin from the WordPress plugin directory, then install this plugin.
 No setup needed.

 == Configuration Options ==

 These configuration options can be enabled by adding them to your wp-config.php

-* `define('MICROPUB_AUTHENTICATION_ENDPOINT', 'https://indieauth.com/auth')` - Define a custom authentication endpoint.
-Can be overridden in the settings interface
-* `define('MICROPUB_TOKEN_ENDPOINT', 'https://tokens.indieauth.com/token')` - Define a custom token endpoint.
-Can be overridden in the settings interface.
 * `define('MICROPUB_NAMESPACE', 'micropub/1.0' )` - By default the namespace for micropub is micropub/1.0.
 This would allow you to change this for your endpoint
 * `define('MICROPUB_DISABLE_NAG', 1 ) - Disable notices for insecure sites
-* `define('MICROPUB_LOCAL_AUTH', 1 ) - Disable built in AUTH in favor of your own plugin.

 These configuration options can be enabled by setting them in the WordPress options table.
-* `indieauth_authorization_endpoint` - if set will override MICROPUB_AUTHENTICATION_ENDPOINT for setting a custom endpoint
-* `indieauth_token_endpoint` - if set will override MICROPUB_TOKEN_ENDPOINT for setting a custom endpoint
 * `micropub_default_post_status` - if set, Micropub posts will be set to this status by default( publish, draft, or private ).
 Can also be set on the settings page.

 == Frequently Asked Questions ==

-If your Micropub client includes an `Authorization` HTTP request header but you still get an HTTP 401 response with body `missing access token`, your server may be stripping the `Authorization` header.
-If you're on Apache, [try adding this line to your `.htaccess` file](https://github.com/indieweb/wordpress-micropub/issues/56#issuecomment-299202820):

-    SetEnvIf Authorization "(.*)" HTTP_AUTHORIZATION=$1

-If that doesn't work, [try this line](https://github.com/georgestephanis/application-passwords/wiki/Basic-Authorization-Header----Missing):

-    RewriteRule .* - [E=HTTP_AUTHORIZATION:%{HTTP:Authorization}]

-If that doesn't work either, you may need to ask your hosting provider to whitelist the `Authorization` header for your account.
-If they refuse, you can [pass it through Apache with an alternate name](https://github.com/indieweb/wordpress-micropub/issues/56#issuecomment-299569822).
-The plugin searches for the header in REDIRECT_HTTP_AUTHORIZATION, as some FastCGI implementations store the header in this location.

-If you are getting an `Unauthorized` error despite passing a valid access token then your WordPress installation may not be able to match your user account with the provided URL.
-The easiest way to resolve is to add the URL you are using as the URL in your user profile.
+= I am experiencing issues in logging in with IndieAuth. =

+There are a series of troubleshooting steps in the IndieAuth plugin for this.
+The most common problem involves the token not being passed due the configuration of your hosting provider.

 == Upgrade Notice ==